kafkaacademy/apache-avro-serializer/README.md

 This is pure the serializer/deserializer for Apache Avro.
 There is no schema registry!

-## Why there is no schema registry
+## Why there is no schema registry?

-This will be added separately still this year (2020), inclusing a professional version of there resializers.
+1. This will be added separately still this year (2020), inclusing a professional version of there resializers.

-But For fast straight, stable Apacha Kafka applications it can be without.
+2. But For fast straight, stable Apacha Kafka applications it can be without.